sitebay/docs/articles/guides/code-server/site-bay-code-server-introduction/index.md

 ---
 slug: site-bay-code-server-introduction
 author:
-  name: Site Bay
+  name: SiteBay
   email: support@sitebay.org
 keywords: ["getting started", "intro", "basics", "first steps"]
-description: 'This tutorial will help you use Code Server with your WordPress site on Site Bay.'
+description: 'This tutorial will help you use Code Server with your WordPress site on SiteBay.'
 og_description: "Learn how to use VS Code in the browser to manage your WP site with our Getting Started tutorial."
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-25
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-04
-title: Site Bay Code Server
+title: SiteBay Code Server
 show_on_frontpage: true
 title_short: "Get Started"
 weight: 10